 - It should require a small, carefully selected team (3-7 people) to investigate, work on and implement solutions – not merely recommend solutions.

 - It should not be a ‘fix the world’ problem which people have struggled over for years and got nowhere.

-Susannah Clarke is Managing Partner at Process Management International (PMI) and a specialist in the field of Executive and Performance Coaching.
+Susannah Clarke is Managing Partner at Process Management International (PMI), Head of Skills & Capabilities Practice and a specialist in the field of Executive and Performance Coaching.
 Susannah has worked extensively in the learning and development sector, starting her career with NatWest Markets in the City before spending 17-years with GSK as a consultant.